Breaking: Assad Regime Falls

 They brought in various militia groups to fight on his behalf, including Hezbollah, including, I mean, they literally were recruiting Afghan refugees and paying them to go live and fight in Syria on behalf of Assad.

-Iran started pulling the rip cord on Assad last week and started pulling out military and diplomatic staff.
+Hezbollah had its leadership decapitated by the Israelis.
+Iran started pulling the ripcord on Assad last week and started pulling out military and diplomatic staff.

-The New York Times reported that I think they were talking to some IRGC sources who said, Look, we saw that Assad's forces were not going to fight for themselves.
+The New York Times reported that I think they were talking to some IRGC sources who said, look, we saw that Assad's forces were not going to fight. for themselves.

-So, how do we advise them?
+So how do we advise them?

 How do we even help them when these guys are stripping off their uniforms and running away?
+And then I think it also really has to be emphasized that the Syrian regime was not legitimate.

-It was a corrupt, hollowed-out kleptocracy.
+It was was a corrupt, hollowed-out kleptocracy.

 These fighters were exhausted and underpaid and unwilling to die for Assad, especially the Sunni ones.
+It wasn't all Alawites in the army.

 There was a lot of sort of like Sunni

-you'll read all these reports that Assad has just managed to piss off all of his friends recently.
+grunts.
+And then diplomatically, you'll read all these reports that Assad has just managed to piss off all of his friends recently.

 Like the UAE, the Emirates had undertaken this effort to rehabilitate him.
+They tried to bring him back to the Arab League.

 They did bring him back to the Arab League.

-They wanted to get the world to recognize Assad again, but I guess Assad just has been unwilling to give an inch inch in diplomatic negotiations, especially with Prime Minister Erdogan of Turkey, who I think Erdogan primarily wants to form a buffer zone between Turkey and Syria to keep out the Kurdish forces that he views as a threat.
+But I guess Assad just has been unwilling to give an inch in diplomatic negotiations, especially with Prime Minister Erdogan of Turkey, who I think Erdogan primarily wants to form a buffer zone between Turkey and Syria to keep out the Kurdish forces that he views as a threat.

 And Assad wouldn't give him what he wanted.

-And pissing Erdogan off seems to have been a huge mistake as it made Erdogan more and more committed to providing support to HTS, this rebel group that just stormed down Damascus.
+And pissing Erdogan off seems to have been a huge mistake as it made Erdogan more and more committed to providing support to HTS, this rebel group that just stormed down to Damascus.

 So, Ben, what are your thoughts on kind of like the biggest factors that led to this moment?

 Because I think two, three, four weeks ago, like 95% of analysts would have said this moment would probably never have happened.
+Yeah, I mean, I always

 There are two factors I'd point to.
+First, we talked about the distraction.

+You know, Russia is focused on Ukraine.
 The Iranians are focused on their own internal stability.

 Hezbollah has been decimated